NotchArrow/MachineLearningNotebook/README.md

 # Info
-This repository is for keeping track of learning machine learning.
+This repository is for keeping track of "learning machine learning".

-I have publicized this as a resource, that I hope will work in two directions.

-**If you're new to machine learning (like me):** use this as a resource for where to start and what to do (or what not to do).

-**If you're experienced with machine learning (not like me):** use this as a resource for review or looking at different problem-solving methods.
-If you have experience, then please tell me where I should go next or what I can improve!

 # Notes
 ### Gradient Descent